Periphery (band): Other projects

 Mark Holcomb doubles as a professional voice actor in video games, most recently lending his voice to two main characters in the police-procedural RPG Disco Elysium.
-Holcomb also co-wrote two songs on VUUR's 2016 debut album, "In This Moment, We Are Free - Cities": specifically, the songs "Freedom - Rio" and "Reunite! - Paris."
+Holcomb also co-wrote two songs on VUUR's 2016 debut album, "In This Moment, We Are Free – Cities": specifically, the songs "Freedom – Rio" and "Reunite! – Paris."

-Mansoor has composed and produced songs for video game soundtracks, most notably "Follow in Flight" and "Breaking the Covenant" for the Halo 2: Anniversary soundtrack (part of the Halo: The Master Chief Collection) as well as the ending credits theme for the game Deus Ex: Mankind Divided.
-He has also worked as a producer on releases by Animals as Leaders, Stray from the Path and Veil of Maya, among others.
+Many of the members have composed songs for video game soundtracks.
+The band covered Metallica's "One" for the 2011 game Homefront.
+Mansoor has composed and produced songs "Follow in Flight" and "Breaking the Covenant" for the Halo 2: Anniversary soundtrack (part of the Halo: The Master Chief Collection) as well as the ending credits theme for the game Deus Ex: Mankind Divided.
+Former bandmate Adam "Nolly" Getgood mixed "Bury the Light", the theme song for Vergil in Devil May Cry 5, which was inspired by the band's song "Reptile".
+Most recently, Mark Holcomb and Jake Bowen announced they were creating music and custom sounds for Warframe, as a part of their March 2025 update.

+Mansoor has also worked as a producer on releases by Animals as Leaders, Stray from the Path and Veil of Maya, among others.
 He also owns the guitar pedal company Horizon Devices, and co-owns software company GetGood Drums alongside Periphery bandmate Matt Halpern and former bandmate Adam "Nolly" Getgood.
+In 2024, he also wrote and recorded "The Beast" for Arcane's second season published the same year on Netflix.